artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

       spending many sprints trying to guess.
     </p>
     <p>
-      This might be short-sighted, and maybe my opinion will change over time, but I have seen the most value out of *the actual brainstorm* than the agreement itself.
+      So far, I have seen the most value out of *the actual brainstorm* than the agreement itself.
 My teams have learned so much about each others' habits and values.
     </p>
   </div>